ocp-devspaces-gamification/ds-challenge-04/README.md

 ### Scenario
 * Lets continue to built on top of ds-challenge-03
-* What we have done so far to reduce Developers pain points?
-    * Automatic Extensions (Language Support for Java(TM) by Red Hat) inclusion
-    * Automatic provisioning of required command line tools
-    * Consistent way of building, packaging and running the programs
-    * Consistent way of creating standardized end points for current and future testing
 * This section will explore on adding additional resources to the environment.
 There will be situations where a certain service testing needs more resources.
 In a traditional laptop, these type of resources may not be available either due to resource constraints or because the workload under test needs specific types of resources (example: GPUs).
 That forces the developers to either upgrade the machine and or create a whole new setup on another machines.

 ### Set Up + verification